unix/tcome/README.md

 This is a blog based on NodeJS.
 If you need a front-end, goto [tcome-frontend](https://github.com/WittBulter/tcome-frontend)

+## FEATURES
+* Support login/register/manage
+* Users can publish articles and article review
+* Article support comments
+* Canonical interface(RESTfulAPI)，highly scalable
+* Search and more configuration
+* More features are under development...

 ## DEVELOP
 tips: require node-gyp，see [node-gyp](https://github.com/nodejs/node-gyp)